joemoose/dungeoneers.d20/docs/combat-old.md

 ## Actions

-At the beginning of each round of combat, your character can spend up to **two Action Points (AP)**.
-Action points represent the maximum number of actions you can take during a single round of combat.
-You can spend your AP on various actions (such as movement and attacks) in any order you choose (such as move, then attack; attack, then move; move or attack twice).
-After you use your AP, you’re done taking further action in the current round of combat.
+In a single round of combat, your character can spend up to **two Action Points (AP)**.
+AP indicate the maximum number of actions you can take during a round of combat.
+You can spend your AP on a variety of actions (such as movement, attacks, interacting with objects in the zone, activating relics, casting a spell, using equipment) in any order you choose (such as move, then attack; attack, then move; attack twice, or move twice, etc.).
+Once you use all your AP, you’re done for the round.

-The following list includes examples of actions you can perform using AP.
-Most actions require one AP; some require two, such as aiming a ranged weapon or focusing on an ongoing spell.

-- climb, disengage, jump, go prone, move, or stand
-- charge, defend, make a melee, ranged, or subdual attack, or ready a weapon
-- activate a relic, cast a spell, or focus on maintaining an ongoing spell
-- attempt to disarm or trip an opponent, interact with an object, retrieve an item from your pack, revive an incapacitated ally, or use a piece of equipment

-Any action within reason based on your character’s resources and situation is possible.

-## Turn Order
+## Initiative

-When combat breaks out, a turn order is established for all the combatants, both the players and their opponents.
+When combat breaks out, a turn order must first be established for all the combatants.
 Turns allow every player to participate (no hogging the limelight) and provide tactical opportunities during combat.
-Actions are resolved one at a time in the turn order.
-Follow these steps to establish the turn order.

-### Step 1: Declare Actions
+### Step 1: Declaring Actions

-The GM describes the opponents’ actions at the beginning of every combat round.
-All players then react and declare their character’s actions for the round before rolling any dice.
+At the beginning of every round, the GM describes the actions likely taken by your opponents.
+All players then declare their character’s actions for the round before rolling any dice.

-### Step 2: Determine Fast and Slow Rounds
+### Step 2: Determining Fast and Slow Rounds

-The declared actions are either ***fast*** or ***slow***.
+Next, determine whether the declared actions involve a *fast* or *slow* round.

-- **Fast** rounds consists of spending only **one** action point.
+- A **fast** round consists of spending only **one** action point.
-- **Slow** rounds consists of spending **two** actions points.
+- A **slow** round consists of spending **two** actions points.

-### Step 3: Set Turn Order and Resolve Actions
+### Step 3: Setting Turn Order and Resolving Actions

-After determining who’s rounds will be fast or slow, the order of phases for resolving actions is as follows:
+After determining who’s rounds will be fast or slow, the order for resolving actions is as follows:

-1. Resolve all **fast** rounds as follows:
+1. Resolve all **fast** rounds before **slow** rounds.
-	1. ranged attacks
-	2. movement
-	3. melee attacks
-	4. magic attacks
-	5. remaining non-combat actions
+2. Melee attacks occur before ranged attacks.
+Ranged attacks occur before magic attacks.
+3. If players and enemies both act in the same fast round, the player must make a DEX *or* WIL check to act before the enemies.
+Otherwise, they act after the enemies.
-2. Resolve all **slow** rounds as follows:
+4. Resolve all **slow** rounds.
-	1. ranged attacks
-	2. movement
-	3. melee attacks
-	4. magic attacks
-	5. remaining non-combat actions
-3. Resolve any **end-of-round** effects, typically conditions such as bleeding, burning, or spells with an area effect.
+5. Melee attacks occur before ranged attacks.
+Ranged attacks occur before magic attacks.

-**Note**: If players and opponents both act in the same phase of a fast or slow round, the player must make either a **DEX** or **WIL** check to act before the opponents.
-Otherwise, they act after the opponents.
+6. If players and enemies both act in the same slow round, the player must make a DEX *or* WIL check to act before the enemies.
+Otherwise, they act after the enemies.

-!!! info "Example”
+!!! info "Example"

-	A player and an opponent attack each other using fast actions (single AP) with swords (melee).
+	A player and their opponent attack each other using a fast round (single action) with swords (melee).
 The player must make a DEX or WIL check to attack first.
-The player would have gone first automatically if the opponent had cast a spell (magic) or taken a slow round, such as spending two AP to ready a weapon and then attack.
+The player would have gone first automatically if the opponent had used a crossbow (ranged), cast a spell (magic), or taken two actions (slow round).

 !!! note

-	A new turn order is determined at the beginning of every round of combat.
+	A new initiative order is determined at the beginning of every round of combat

 !!! tip "Tips"